 As a general rule you can copy a image from a hard copy publication (e.g. from a paperback book) if it is not separately published.
 If the image is separately published, you may still copy it if, after reasonable investigation the image cannot be obtained within a reasonable time at an ordinary commercial price.

-Notice requirements when copying images under the Part VB Licence
+Notice requirements when copying images under the statutory licence

 If making electronic copies you must display a prescribed notice immediately before or at the same time as the image.
 Notice requirements are further explained on the Notices and labels web page.